 CEO and co-founder

-Daniel is President, CEO and co-founder of Modernizing Medicine.
-Daniel was named the 2013 Sun Sentinel Excalibur Awards Palm Beach Small Business Leader of the Year, honored as a Palm Beach County Ultimate CEO by the South Florida Business Journal, and as an exceptional leader and innovator with a “40 Under 40” award.
+Daniel is CEO and co-founder of Modernizing Medicine.
+Daniel was named 2015 EY Entrepreneur of the Year®, 2013 Sun Sentinel Excalibur Awards Palm Beach Small Business Leader of the Year and honored as a Palm Beach County Ultimate CEO by the South Florida Business Journal.

 An entrepreneur, Daniel has a BS in Applied Economics from Cornell University, where, as an undergraduate, he co-founded Blackboard Inc., raised over $100 million in venture capital and in 2004 helped take the company public on the NASDAQ (BBBB).
 In 2011, Blackboard was sold for $1.6 billion.